Nutterules/ZettelKasten/Fleeting Notes/Scientific Communication in a Post-Truth Society.md

 	* finally! the article in passing mentions a topic that more left leaning partisan groups distort: GM crops and vaccination risks (though i feel this might have swung rightwards during covid...).

-* article doesn't really propose any solutions except for maybe setting up a group to monitor media outputs. it rightly acknowledges though how incredibly difficult the situation i
+* article doesn't really propose any solutions except for maybe setting up a group to monitor media outputs. it rightly acknowledges though how incredibly difficult the situation is.

 ## References